 Feature-rich web platform and mobile app.
 Over 2,800 financial CFD instruments.
 Zero commission trading. +Insights market analytics via platform and app.**

-How did FXEmpire Select the Best Forex Brokers for ETF Trading?
+How Did I Select the Best Forex Brokers for ETF Trading?

-• We only selected brokers with a high overall score in our proprietary broker rating system.
+• I selected only the brokers with an above-average overall score in our proprietary broker rating system to begin with a high-quality list

-• We opened live trading accounts to examine the broker’s trading fees and their competitiveness against the industry average.
+• I opened live accounts and recorded brokers’ live spreads and trading conditions, and compared their competitiveness against the industry average.

-• We verified each broker’s regulatory license to ensure they are authorized to provide financial trading services in their regions.
+• I cross-referenced each broker’s regulatory license with the respective regulatory bodies to ensure they are authorized to provide financial trading services in their regions.

-Our team of experts has identified each broker’s strengths and weaknesses using FX Empire’s comprehensive methodology.
-You can read more about it and how we conduct our tests here.
+Our team of experts has identified each broker’s strengths and weaknesses using FXEmpire’s comprehensive methodology.

 Now, let’s dive into the selected brokers.